-This is a basic chia seed pudding recipe with almonds and it is oh so easy to make.
+This is a basic Keto chia pudding recipe with almonds and it is oh so easy to make.
 Mix the ingredients together and put them in the frig and eat in the morning.

 After a day spent testing one too many recipes (seriously there were a lot of chia puddings in my fridge!)
 I finally came up with this winning combo, and to say that it’s mind-blowingly good is an understatement.

 I love how most of this recipe is just a matter of waiting for the chia seeds to create all the magic while they are sitting in your fridge.
-Have you tried basic chia seed pudding before?
+Have you had chia seed pudding before?
 Please let me know how you like this by commenting below!

-I love to make this gluten-free chia pudding at night because it only takes a few minutes to pull it together and it is all ready to eat in the morning.
-It’s also gluten-free, Clean Eating, Dairy-Free and Vegan.
+I love to make this almond butter chocolate chia seed pudding at night because it only takes a few minutes to pull it together and it is all ready to eat in the morning.
+It’s also Paleo, gluten-free, Clean Eating, Dairy-Free and Vegan.

 - Prep Time: 10 minutes